7/11/2024

 Chief Executive Officer

-Thank you Marie.
-Next slide please.
-So with the 18 months survival follow-up data that we have discussed today we have formed the basis of a very very strong quarter.
-It's also important to mention that we recently i.e. earlier this week completed or announced the completion of recruitment in the 450 microgram backfill cohort of the Optimize One study.
-As you may recall this additional patient cohort was recruited as a request from the US FDA to be able to make Optimize One a phase three enabling study and of course this important milestone and its very early completion reflects not only the dedication but the professionalism of the entire alligator team.
+Thank you, Marie.
+Next slide, please.
+So, with the 18 months survival follow-up data that we have discussed today, we have formed the basis of a very, very strong broader.
+It's also important to mention that we recently, i.e. earlier this week, announced the completion of recruitment in the 450 microgram backfill cohort of the OPTIMIZE ONE study.
+As you may recall, this additional patient cohort was recruited as a request from the US FDA to be able to make OPTIMIZE-1 a phase three enabling study.
+And of course, this important milestone and its very early completion reflects not only the dedication, but also the professionalism of the entire Alligator team.
 So a big thank you there.
-As you can see we have other important milestones coming up in the second half of the year.
-We expect to announce top line data from the phase one study with the bispecific molecule called 527 that we are co-developing with Aptivo and then we are also engaging in continued dialogue with the regulatory authorities both in the US and in the European Union.
-And then of course we are working hard on as I mentioned before as Marie just mentioned and as Sumit also emphasized we are working hard on on finding the right and optimal partner to take M. tessatum up into phase three and onto the market in first line pancreatic cancer.
-And for that we need to start a phase three study and currently scheduled for the first half of 2025.
-And with that if I could have the next slide let's just look at the long-term prospects for alligator.
-We have worked hard the last couple of years to exploit our platform in partnerships with Orion, Macrogenics, Aptivo while at the same time being sure that we could bring M. tessatum up to the data that we have discussed today and then we will advance our next generation CD40 bispecific molecule such as 4066.
-In 2025 we will initiate a phase three study to be able to bring M. tessatum up to first line pancreatic cancer patients as soon as possible.
-We will go beyond CD40 and take our 41BB molecules primarily 527 into the next stage of clinical development and we will continue to deliver on partnerships as just mentioned.
-Beyond 2025 we will continue to expand both our proprietary and our partner pipeline to ensure that we can continue to deliver shareholder value and patient values in the years to come.
-And hopefully in the period before 2030 we will see M. tessatum up approved and on the market generating the first positive cash flow and sustainable cash flow in alligator.
-With those words I want to thank you for your attention and turn over to the Q&A. If we could have the next slide please.
+As you can see, we have other important milestones coming up in the second half of the year.
+We expect to announce top line data from the phase one study with the bispecific molecule called 527 that we are co-developing with Aptivo.
+And then we are also engaging in continued dialogue with the regulatory authorities, both in the US and in the European Union.
+And then, of course, we are working hard on, as I mentioned before, as Marie just mentioned, and as Sumit also emphasized, we are working hard on finding the right and optimal partner to take metazetumab into phase three and onto the market in first-line pancreatic cancer.
+And for that, we need to start a phase three study and currently scheduled for the first half of 2025 and with that if i could have the next slide let's just look at the at the long-term prospects for for alligator we have worked hard the last couple of years to exploit our platform in partnerships with orion macrogenics, Aptivo, while at the same time being sure that we could bring mitocelumab to the data that we have discussed today and advance our next generation CD40 by specific molecule such as 4066.
+In 2025, we will initiate a phase 3 study to be able to bring mitocelumab to first-time pancreatic cancer patients as soon as possible.
+We will go beyond CD40 and take our 4,1-BP molecules, primarily 5,2,7, into the next stage of clinical development, and we will continue to deliver on partnerships, as just mentioned.
+Beyond 2025, we will continue to expand both our proprietary and our partner pipeline to ensure that we can continue to deliver shareholder value and patient values in the years to come.
+And hopefully in the period before 2030, we will see Misesalumab approved and on the market generating the first positive cash flow, sustainable cash flow in Alligator.
+With those words, I want to thank you for your attention and turn over to the Q&A. If we could have the next slide, please.
 So let me see if we have some questions here.
-The first question is from Richard from Redeye.
-How important are the 18 month OS and 12 month PFS numbers for Optimize One?
-Number one that's used and how do they impact the partnering discussion?
-So if you could just from a medical perspective comment on the OS and 12 month PFS data.
+The first question is from Richard Romanius from Red Eye.
+How important are the 18-month OS and 12-month PFS numbers for Optimize One?
+Number one, that's for you to meet and how do they impact the partnering discussion?
+So if you could just

 speaker